demandchain/developer.offerengine.com/content/index.md

 <b>https://api.offers.deem.com/</b>

+## Deal

+A deal is a product offering goods or services from different merchants at discounted levels.

+## Purchase

+A purchase is buying a quantity of unit inventory of a specific deal which results in either a voucher, to redeem the deal at the deal merchant's location or website, being bought or a good being shipped directly to the purchaser.

 ## Example Implementation

 Using just two simple API calls (get deals and execute purchase) you can provide offers to your users.
 Below is a brief description of how that would work with an existing mobile application: